jsjtxietian/Lox/ReadMe.md

   // "3".

   ```

-* Extend the resolver to report an error if a local variable is never used.
-  全局变量无法检测

 * Extend the resolver to associate a unique index for each local variable declared in a scope.
 When resolving a variable access, look up both the scope the variable is in and its index and store that.
 In the interpreter, use that to quickly access a variable by its index instead of using a map.